Destiel: Analysis

-Before becoming canon
+Before Castiel's confession

 The Daily Dot noted that Destiel fans were especially strong in the hope of their ship becoming canon, partly due to the lack of representation for gay men in television, and that the ship was unlikely to become canon due to the series' perceived poor record of representation.
 They referred to the ship as the fandom's "most controversial subject", a sentiment which was echoed by Vanity Fair.

 In discussing the incident surrounding Chad Kennedy's deletion of his Twitter accounts, fans noted that the issue was larger than this specific ship.
 The show had very few queer characters, and people noted that the larger issue of representation of queer people was at play in the way people discussed Destiel.
 Despite this, The Daily Dot still suggested that such an attitude would cause a bad relationship between the fandom and the production team.
 They noted in later articles that the fandom had a notably contentious relationship with the series' creators, suggesting that Destiel was likely responsible for the series continuing to have a large fan base.

 The series was often accused of queerbaiting in regards to Dean and Castiel, which Collins called unfair.
 TV Guide noted several instances in which queerness was referenced in relation to Dean, particularly regarding his relationship with Castiel.
 In reacting to "Fan Fiction"'s perceived dismissal of Destiel, they claimed that the writers were encouraging queer readings of the series, and that the consistent denial of the storylines existing comes from series' creators instead.